-If, within 21 days of the unit being vacated, necessary repairs cannot reasonably be completed, or if a service provider does not make the documentation available, the property owner may deduct an amount based on a good faith estimate of the charges, and provide the required documentation within 14 days of completing the repairs or obtaining the documentation.
+If, within 21 days of the unit being vacated, necessary repairs cannot reasonably be completed, or if a service provider does not make the documentation available, the property owner may deduct an amount based on a good faith estimate of the charges and provide the required documentation within 14 days of completing the repairs or obtaining the documentation.
 All mailings to the tenant after the tenancy ends must be sent to the tenant's new address.
 If the tenant does not furnish a new address, the mailings must be sent to the tenant at the vacated address.
-Therefore, to avoid the risk that the deposit is not forwarded from the old address to the new one, tenants are urged to provide a new address to the property owner when moving.
+Therefore, to avoid the risk that the deposit is not forwarded from the old address to the property owner when moving.